gasparl/expapp/docs/TUTORIAL.md

 (apart from German language and mobile version) that the given ExpApp is to be run in demonstration (demo) mode (see under Pretesting).

-The boilerplate actually checks for three parameters.
+The template actually checks for three parameters.
 The language and the demo version is indicated just as in the examples above, but the device type, which is restricted to either mobile or desktop (and excludes, e.g., tablets), is indicated via an “m” parameter’s presence